 D. OPEB Expense and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB (Continued)

-The \$16,477 reported as deferred outflows of resources related to contributions subsequent to the June 30, 2020 measurement date will be recognized as a reduction of the net OPEB liability (asset) during the fiscal year ending June 30, 2022.
+The District reported \$0 as deferred outflows of resources related to contributions subsequent to the June 30, 2021 measurement date.
 Other amounts reported as deferred outflows of resources related to OPEB will be recognized as expense as follows: